arnesson/cordova-plugin-firebase/README.md

 Note that these must be set at plugin installation time.
 If you wish to change plugin variables, you'll need to uninstall the plugin and reinstall it with the new variable values.

 ### Android & iOS
-- `FIREBASE_ANALYTICS_COLLECTION_ENABLED` - whether to automatically enable Firebase Analytics data collection on app startup
+- `FIREBASE_ANALYTICS_COLLECTION_ENABLED` - whether to automatically enable Firebase Analytics data collection on app startup.
+Defaults to true.
-- `FIREBASE_PERFORMANCE_COLLECTION_ENABLED` - whether to automatically enable Firebase Performance data collection on app startup
+- `FIREBASE_PERFORMANCE_COLLECTION_ENABLED` - whether to automatically enable Firebase Performance data collection on app startup.
+Defaults to true.
-- `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED` - whether to automatically enable Firebase Crashlytics data collection on app startup
+- `FIREBASE_CRASHLYTICS_COLLECTION_ENABLED` - whether to automatically enable Firebase Crashlytics data collection on app startup.
+Defaults to true.
-- `FIREBASE_FCM_AUTOINIT_ENABLED` - whether to automatically enable FCM registration on app startup See [Disable data collection on startup](#disable-data-collection-on-startup) for more info.
+- `FIREBASE_FCM_AUTOINIT_ENABLED` - whether to automatically enable FCM registration on app startup.
+Defaults to true.
+- `FIREBASE_ANALYTICS_WITHOUT_ADS` - whether to disable advertising ID collection in Analytics.
+Defaults to false.
+See [Disable data collection on startup](#disable-data-collection-on-startup) for more info.

 ### Android only